Suremaker/OctopusProjectBuilder/Manual.md

 * if model have defined the value, it is being used,
 * if model does not have defined property value (it is null), then template value is used.

-Please note, that properties of value type (like int, bool etc) would never be null, so they cannot be templated.
+Please note, that properties of value type (like int, bool etc.) would never be null, so they cannot be templated.
-Please also note that properties of collection type (arrays, dictionaries) cannot be partially overriden.
+Please also note that properties of collection type (arrays, dictionaries) cannot be partially overridden.
 If model would contain a definition of such properties, the template property value would be ignored.

 #### Parameterized templates
 It is possible to parameterize templates with a list of parameters (consisting of alphanumeric and/or underscore characters).